jdevfullstack/programming-core-concepts/README.md

-specific conditions other than simple iteration just like in robot programming: repeat until color red, repeat until the distance is less than 50mm.
+specific conditions other than simple iteration just like in robot programming: repeat until color red, repeat until the distance is less than 50mm, etc.

 The most common that we see in computer
 programming: the `for` loop,